 The final sentence of the paragraph describes the separation in two different ways: We closed off to His Love and we broke off communication with Him.
 We and God are like a married couple who are still in the same bed but have simply ceased to communicate.
 The separation was therefore not an actual physical parting, but a communication breakdown.
 This idea will gain importance as we proceed.

-Let’s now look at another paragraph which is closely related:
+Let’s now look at another passage which is closely related:

-Just in case we thought that first paragraph was some kind of mistake, the Course repeats many of the same thoughts in this one.
+Just in case we thought that first passage was some kind of mistake, the Course repeats many of the same thoughts in this one.
 Here is a table of the similarities:

 God does not understand our communication problem, but He did establish a two-way communication link: the Holy Spirit.